microsoft/scalar/docs/advanced.md

 * `commit-graph`: Update the Git commit-graph to include all reachable commits.
 After writing a new file, verify the file was computed successfully.
-  This helps commands like `git log --graph` work very quickly.
+  This drastically improves the performance of commands like `git log --graph`.

 * `fetch`: Fetch the latest data from the remote server.
 If using the GVFS protocol, download the latest set of commit and tree packs from